---

 filter(cage_number == "3E") # don't forget the quotes either!

-2.2.2.1 Combining logical tests
+#### Combining logical tests

 Sometimes we want to filter based on multiple conditions.
 Here we will show some more advanced operators that can be used to combine logical tests.

-The & operator is used to combine two logical tests with an ‘and’ condition.
+The `&` operator is used to combine two logical tests with an 'and' condition.
 For example, to filter the data frame to only include mice that have a tail length greater than 19mm and are female:

-mousezempic_dosage_data %>%
+dosage %>%

 filter(tail_length_mm > 19 & sex == "female")

-The | operator is used to combine two logical tests with an ‘or’ condition.
+The `|` operator is used to combine two logical tests with an 'or' condition.
 For example, to filter the data frame to only include mice that have an initial weight less than 35g or a tail length less than 14mm:

-mousezempic_dosage_data %>%
+dosage %>%

 filter(initial_weight_g < 35 | tail_length_mm < 14)

-The %in% operator can be used to filter based on a vector of multiple values (c(x, y)).
-It’s particularly useful when you have a few character values you want to filter on, as it is shorter to type than | (or).
+The `%in%` operator can be used to filter based on a vector of multiple values (`c(x, y)`).
+It's particularly useful when you have a few character values you want to filter on, as it is shorter to type than `|` (or).

-For example, to filter the data frame to only include mice from cages 3E or 1A, we could use | like this:
+For example, to filter the data frame to only include mice from cages 3E or 1A, we could use `|` like this:

-mousezempic_dosage_data %>%
+dosage %>%

 filter(cage_number == "3E" | cage_number == "1A")

-Or we could use %in% like this:
+Or we could use `%in%` like this:

-mousezempic_dosage_data %>%
+dosage %>%

 filter(cage_number %in% c("3E", "1A"))